 Be Prepared Just In Case

-Hood River Electric Cooperative’s (HREC’s) mission is to provide members with reliable service – day and night.
-Employees are constantly at work maintaining equipment, removing trees from rights-of-way, and upgrading the Cooperative’s power system.
+Our mission is to provide members with reliable service – day and night.
+HR Co-op employees are constantly at work maintaining equipment, removing trees from rights-of-way, and upgrading the co-op’s power system.

 Despite our best efforts, severe and unusual weather such as snow, ice, high winds, and lightning can wreak havoc and cause a power outage that can last for hours or days.
 Even with crews working around the clock, repairs are time-consuming, difficult, and often dangerous.

 We have developed a list of suggestions that can help you during the long hours of an outage.

 Put together an emergency kit that is easily accessible in case of a lengthy power outage or other natural event.
 Supplies should include:

 - Flashlight, radio, and fresh batteries.
 Always keep the batteries separate until you are ready to use them.